 Mr. Collins has served as Holmdel Township Attorney since January 2017, advising the Township on a variety of legal issues.
 His representation of the municipality includes a unique history with the Township.
 During his first year of undergraduate studies at age 18, Mr. Collins won a seat on the Holmdel Township Board of Education, making him the youngest person ever to serve on Holmdel’s school board, as well as one of the youngest people to serve in elected office.
 He served a three-year term, during which he chaired the Buildings and Grounds Committee.
 Today, Mr. Collins continues to support public education as a member of the New Jersey School Ethics Commission, to a term expiring in 2020.

-Prior to joining Archer, Mr. Collins served as Assistant Counsel to the Governor of the State of New Jersey in the Authorities Unit.
-In this capacity, Mr. Collins represented the Governor’s Office before New Jersey’s independent state and bi-state authorities, including the South Jersey Transportation Authority, Delaware River and Bay Authority, Economic Development Authority, New Jersey Infrastructure Bank, Casino Control Commission and New Jersey Racing Commission, among others.
+Prior to joining Archer, Mr. Collins served as Assistant Counsel to Governor Chris Christie in the Authorities Unit.
+In this capacity, Mr. Collins represented the Governor before New Jersey’s independent state and bi-state authorities, including the South Jersey Transportation Authority, Delaware River and Bay Authority, Economic Development Authority, New Jersey Infrastructure Bank, Casino Control Commission and New Jersey Racing Commission, among others.
 Mr. Collins provided counsel to the Governor on legal and policy issues facing the authorities, including proposed regulations, and analyzed actions subject to gubernatorial veto to ensure consistency with New Jersey procurement, open public meetings, and ethics laws.

 Before serving in Trenton, Mr. Collins clerked in the Superior Court of New Jersey, Appellate Division for the Hon.
 Carmen Messano, P.J.A.D., during his tenure as Presiding Judge for Administration, the highest-ranking judge of New Jersey’s intermediate court.
 Mr. Collins analyzed and drafted bench memoranda on appeals from the Superior Court’s civil, criminal, family, general equity, and tax parts, as well as from final decisions of State agencies.